Fundamental energy cost for quantum measurement: Energy cost of the dephasing operation in the measurement step

 This holds if and only if the unitaries $V_k$ satisfy

-implying that the unitaries $V_k$ must form an orthonormal unitary operator basis with respect to the modified scalar product \eqref{eq:newScalarProduct}.
+implying that the unitaries $V_k$ must form an orthonormal unitary operator basis with respect to the modified scalar product Eq.~\eqref{eq:newScalarProduct}.
 Such orthonormal unitary operator bases only exist if the Hilbert space dimension $d_E$ of the environmental system $E$ is sufficiently large compared to the number $K$ of possible outcomes $k$, i.e. $d_E\geq \sqrt{K}$.
-For further properties of unitary operator bases we refer to ref.\cite{wolfscript}.
+For further properties of unitary operator bases we refer to Ref.~\cite{wolfscript}.
+Thus, given a full rank state $\sigma_E$ on $E$, any unitary $U_{ME}$ satisfying Eq.~\eqref{eq:projrequ} is of the form Eq.~\eqref{eq:unitaryForProj} with unitaries $V_k$ that meet the condition Eq.~\eqref{eq:newScalarProduct}.